Skip to Main Content

 • Find head TAs office hours here

-• In addition to office hours we have the CAVE (Collaborative Academic Versatile Environment), a community space staffed with lab assistants which are undergraduate students further along the CS major to answer questions.
+• In addition to office hours we have the Coding and Social Lounge (CSL) , a community space staffed with iLab assistants which are undergraduate students further along the CS major to answer questions.